Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three-step process:

 venv, but before we set up

-venv, we need to create our club site project directory.
+venv, we need to create our club site project folder.

-Before we create our virtual environment, we first need to create a project folder that will house not only our virtual environment, but all the code and media for our Django club site.
+Our project folder will house not only our virtual environment, but all the code and media for our Django club site.

-The project folder can go anywhere on your computer, although it’s highly recommended that it be created somewhere in your user directory, so you don’t get permission issues later on.
+The project folder can go anywhere on your computer, although it’s highly recommended you create it somewhere in your user directory, so you don’t get permission issues later on.
 A good place for your project in Windows is your My Documents folder.
+On a Mac your Documents folder is also a logical choice; however, it can go anywhere in your user directory.

 Create a new folder on your system.
 I have named the folder